lechiffre10/StudioNow/README.md

 - As a studio owner I want to be able to rate and review users who rented my studio
 - As a studio owner I want to be able to create a profile
 - As a user I want to be able to create a profile
+- As a studio owner I want to be able to set my availability using a calendar

 ####Stretch User Stories